LuccaMeng/Housing-Price--Regression-Lucca/README.md

 • Background:

-Data source: Boston housing prices from kaggle
+Data source: Boston housing prices from kaggle.
 This data frame has 506 rows and 14 columns.

 crim
 per capita crime rate by town.